yoonkim/lstm-char-cnn/README.md

 The paper also runs the models on non-English data (Czech, French, German, Russian, and Spanish), from the ICML 2014 paper [Compositional Morphology for Word Representations and Language Modelling](http://arxiv.org/abs/1405.4273) by Jan Botha and Phil Blunsom.
 This can be downloaded from [Jan's website](https://bothameister.github.io).
-We also run the model on the [Reddit comments corpus](https://archive.org/details/2015_reddit_comments_corpus).

-For ease of use, we provide a script to download all the data used in the paper (`get_data.sh`).
+For ease of use, we provide a script to download the non-English data (`get_data.sh`).
 The script also saves the downloaded data into the relevant folders.

 #### Note on PTB